cawyse9/Clock-Plots/README.md

 ##  Methods
 <img align="right" width=170 src="https://user-images.githubusercontent.com/29300100/213663142-b2baf0d0-99ff-445d-a0d6-471402e52b37.png">

-The One Year of Actigraphy (OYA) project is exploring new methods of sleep/circadian data analysis.
-The main target is to search for predictive algorithms from consecutive wrist actigraphy recordings of a free-living single subject using a MotionWatch8 (CamNtech Ltd) system on the non-dominant wrist for an entire year.
-The single subject was a 62 year-old male who wore the device between June 2016 and June 2017.
+The One Year of Actigraphy (OYA) project data are curated by the National Sleep Research Resource, an NHLBI-supported repository for sharing sleep and circadian data.
-Daily physical activity was monitored using a triaxial accelerometer (Geneactiv, UK) worn on the wrist for one year.
+The data are wrist actigraphy recordings of a 62 year old male using a MotionWatch8 (CamNtech Ltd) system on the non-dominant wrist between June 2016 and June 2017.

 $~$
-Data are measurements of gravity (g) in three axes (x, y, z) sampled at 100Hz.
-The Euclidean norm (square root of the sum of the squares) of these measurements was used to summarise the information at each time point and the data were binned to 1 minute or 1 hour epochs.
-These data are taken to approximate human activity over 24h.
-The R package ggplot2 was used to contruct polar plots of activity against time with epoch represented by tiles or segments.
-The level of activity was shown by a colour gradient using the viridis package.
-Axes and tick mark labels were customised to improve the aesthetic quality of the plot.
-This allowed the changes in daily locomotor activity and variations in circadian rhythms over the 7 days of recording to be visualized.
+Data are activity units derviced from the Motionwatch8 sampled at 1Hz.
+The R package ggplot2 was used to construct an actigram of activity against time with the level of activity was shown by a diverging colour gradient using the viridis package.

 Citation and acknowledgement
 When using this dataset, please cite the following: